Office: Donnelly Science Center, Room 247

 The discipline of biology is experiential in nature, which means that students are active participants in their own education.
 Students are required to take one advanced course in each of the three major areas of biology.
 These advanced courses include laboratory components in which students learn how to think and write like scientists while designing and executing an experiment.
 They also learn how to work cooperatively as contributing members of a team and develop a greater sense of academic community.

 The general biology curriculum is flexible in the major's requirements for upper-division courses.
 This flexibility allows students to individualize their curriculum to suit their academic and career goals.
 Loyola's biology curriculum helps to prepare students as academicians, for their professional career after Loyola, and as lifelong learners.

+The fostering of supportive student-faculty relationships.
 Students engage in a caring and open student-faculty relationship in which they view faculty as both models and mentors.
 Students understand the inevitability of making mistakes during the process of growing from student to biologist.

 Requirements for a major and an example of a typical program of courses are as follows:

 * Required for major.